patrimart/monadness-js/README.md

 ### sequence

+Converts an array of Eithers into an Either of an array.

 ```js
 Either.sequence <L, R> (...eithers: Array<Either<L, R>>): Either<L, R[]>
 ```

 ### traverse

+Maps an array into an Either of an array.

 ```js
 Either.traverse <L, R, S> (f: (a: R) => Either<L, S>): (as: R[]) => Either<L, S[]>